Kilimanjaro Travel Insurance: High-Altitude Emergency Guide

 • Emergency descent due to altitude sickness

-High-Altitude Trekking Clause
+High-Altitude Coverage Clause

-• A 24/7 emergency line (international)
+• A 24/7 global emergency support line

-• Pre-approved providers in Tanzania
+• Experience working with providers in Tanzania

 Recommended Kilimanjaro Insurance Providers